 - You can also call the national Smokefree helpline on 0800 022 4332 (Monday to Friday 9am to 8pm, Saturday and Sunday 11am to 5pm)

 - GPs can provide advice and prescriptions for nicotine replacement therapy (NRT) products and most surgeries have nurses who offer a stop smoking service

 - The national Smokefree website includes a wide range of support options and advice

 How we handle your information – guidance for service users and carers

-If you receive services from 2g or you care for someone who does, you may want to learn more about how we handle personal information.
-This leaflet explains why the trust keeps information (records) and how it maintains confidentiality.
+If you receive services from us or you care for someone who does, you may want to learn more about how we handle personal information.
+This page explains why the trust keeps information (records) and how it maintains confidentiality.

 Joining Up Your Information (JUYI) is the name for the new secure and integrated digital care record for Gloucestershire.
 It will enable health and social care staff to access clinical information to aid decision making.
 This will provide patients with safer, more consistent care, whether they are in hospital, at a GP surgery or anywhere else care is accessed. ²gether is one of the organisations involved in JUYI.
 You can read more about it here or visit the following website.